King Kojata: Translations

 Andrew Lang included the Russian version King Kojata, in The Green Fairy Book.
 A. H. Wratislaw collected a Polish variant Prince Unexpected in his Sixty Folk-Tales from Exclusively Slavonic Sources, as tale number 17.

 Josef Baudiš published a Czech version in English, simply named Kojata, in his book of Czech folk tales The Key of Gold in 1917 (reprinted in 1922).
 In this version, the princesses are enchanted into duck forms.

 In a compilation of Slavic fairy tales, author Karel Jaromír Erben, in his annotations, indicated that a version of the story, titled About Prince Unexpectedly, or The Skeleton King, originated from a Polish book of fairy tales by A. J. Gliski.
 In addition, in a Czech language book of Slavic fairy tales, Erben published a variant where the antagonist describes himself as "Kościéj nesmrtelný" (litt.
 'Koschei, the Non-dying'), that is, the sorcerous Koschei, the Deathless.

 A version of the tale, named Kojata and sourced as Russian, was published in The Golden Fairy Book.
 In this version, the prince's father was named Kojata, not the antagonist (named Czernuch, the king of the subterranean realm), and the thirty bird maidens bathe in their avian forms (an inversion of the common Swan maiden narrative).

 Another version of the tale, titled Kojata, appears in A Book of Wizards by Ruth Manning-Sanders.

 French Slavicist Louis Léger translated the tale as Le Prince Inespéré ("The Unexpected Prince").
 The tale was translated into English as The Unlooked-for Prince and included by Andrew Lang in The Grey Fairy Book.

 Analysis

 Tale type

-The tale is classified in the Aarne–Thompson–Uther Index as ATU 313, "The Magic Flight" or "Maiden helps the hero flee".
-The subtype of the Forgotten Fiancé (type 313C) occurs by the "Kiss of Oblivion" motif.
+The tale is classified in the Aarne–Thompson–Uther Index as ATU 313, "The Magic Flight" or "Maiden helps the hero flee", with the episode of the "forgotten fiancée".
+The subtype of The Forgotten Fiancée (type 313C) occurs by the "Kiss of Oblivion" motif.